osegbotonie/enterprise-m365-administration-lab/docs/15-conditional-access-policy-matrix.md

           Block
 ```

+Policy interactions should be tested collectively to identify unexpected conflicts, excessive authentication requirements, or unintended access blocks.

 ---

 ## 9. Policy Governance

-Every policy should have:
+Every Conditional Access policy should have:

 * A documented business objective.
 * A defined owner.
-* A clear scope.
+* A clearly defined scope.
 * Documented exclusions.
 * A testing plan.
 * A monitoring plan.
 * A rollback plan.
-* A review date.
+* A defined review date.
+* A documented change history.

 Policies should be reviewed when:

-* The organization changes its technology environment.
+* The organization's technology environment changes.
-* New applications are introduced.
+* New applications or services are introduced.
 * Security threats change.
 * Business requirements change.
 * The organization's risk appetite changes.
+* The policy no longer achieves its intended security objective.

 ---